huawei-noah/trustworthyAI/Causal_Structure_Learning/Causal_Discovery_RL/README.md

 (but not all) datasets to verify the reported results.
 If you find a large deviation from the released training log, please file an issue to let us know.
 * We open source three synthetic datasets that were used in our experiments.
-The Sachs dataset belongs to the authors, so please please download the dataset by yourself (we do release the training_logs with this dataset).
+The Sachs dataset belongs to the authors, so please download the dataset by yourself (we do release the training_logs with this dataset).
-* Codes for synthetic dataset generation are available here.
+* Codes for synthetic dataset generation are available [here](../Datasets).
 The used datasets and training logs in the paper can be found [here](https://github.com/zhushy/causal-datasets/tree/master/Causal_Discovery_RL).
 Jupyter notebooks are also provided to illustrate the experiment results.
+* You may need to install the rpy2 package when CAM pruning is used.
+Otherwise, simply comment the CAM pruning import codes.

 ### Detailed commands for running the experiment: